SimonGreyHull/700110-2122-Minimax/README.md

 https://www.youtube.com/watch?v=trKjYdBASyQ

 Unfortunately, writing the code for your AI player was probably more fun than writing

+### Know your next commit!

+### Commit your code to source control with an appropriate message like ""

 ## 7. Add more AI players